-Section A - Introduction and warnings Jurisdiction ") during the Offer Period specified below.
+Section A - Introduction and warnings

+Jurisdiction") during the Offer Period specified below.
 Those persons to whom the Issuer gives its consent in accordance with the foregoing provisions are the "Authorised Offerors" for such Non-exempt Offer.

-Offer Period : The Issuer's consent referred to above is given for Non-exempt Offers of Notes during the period from $[\bullet]$ to $[\bullet]$ (the " Offer Period ").
-Conditions to consent : The conditions to the Issuer's consent [(in addition to the conditions referred to above)] are such that the consent (a) is only valid in respect of the relevant Tranche of Notes; (b) is only valid during the Offer Period; [and] (c) only extends to the use of this Base Prospectus to make Non-exempt Offers of the relevant Tranche of Notes in Belgium [and (d) $[\bullet]$].
+Offer Period: The Issuer's consent referred to above is given for Non-exempt Offers of Notes during the period from [•] to [•] (the "Offer Period").

+Conditions to consent: The conditions to the Issuer's consent [(in addition to the conditions referred to above)] are such that the consent (a) is only valid in respect of the relevant Tranche of Notes; (b) is only valid during the Offer Period; [and] (c) only extends to the use of this Base Prospectus to make Non-exempt Offers of the relevant Tranche of Notes in Belgium [and (d) [•]].

 An investor intending to acquire or acquiring any Notes from an Authorised Offeror will do so, and offers and sales of such Notes to an investor by such Authorised Offeror will be made, in accordance with any terms and other arrangements in place between such Authorised Offeror and such investor including as to price allocations and settlement arrangements (the "Terms and Conditions of the Non-exempt Offer").
 The Issuer will not be a party to any such arrangements (other than dealers) with investors in connection with the offer or sale of Notes and, accordingly, the Base Prospectus and any Final Terms will not contain such information.
 The Terms and Conditions of the Non-exempt Offer shall be provided to investors by that Authorised Offeror at the time of the Non-exempt Offer.
 Neither the Issuer nor any of the Dealers or other Authorised Offerors have any responsibility or liability for such information.]

-Section B - Issuer B.1 The legal and commercial name of the Issuer: KBC Bank NV B.2 The domicile and legal form of the Issuer, the legislation under which the Issuer operates and its country of incorpora- tion: The Issuer, having its registered office at Havenlaan 2, B-1080 Brussels, is established in Belgium as a bank and operates under the laws of Belgium.
-B.4b A description of any known trends A major economic risk to the Eurozone economy, the Brexit, has materialised after the referendum that was held in United Kingdom on 23 June 2016.
-This caused increased uncertainty and volatility on the financial markets and will
+Section B - Issuer B.1 The legal and commercial name of the Issuer: KBC Bank NV B.2 The domicile and legal form of the Issuer, the legislation under which the Issuer operates and its country of incorporation: The Issuer, a limited liability company (Société Anonyme/Naamloze Vennootschap, having its registered office at Havenlaan 2, B-1080 Brussels, is established in Belgium as a bank and operates under the laws of Belgium.
+B.4b A description of any known trends affecting the Issuer and the industries in which it operates: